Make It Long, Keep It Fast: End-to-End 10K Long User Behavior Sequence Modeling for Billion-Scale Douyin Recommendation

 \subsubsection{Setup.}

 We evaluate sequence encoders on the \emph{Douyin} offline dataset for three objectives—\textbf{finish} (completion), \textbf{skip} (quick skip), and \textbf{head} (creator-page click)—reporting \emph{AUC} (higher is better) and \emph{NLL} (lower is better).
-To keep the comparison conservative, \emph{all baselines are augmented with TWIN(10k)\cite{DBLP:conf/cikm/SiGSZLHCYZLZZN024}} (a retrieval-style block built from a 10k-length behavior search), whereas \emph{our method removes TWIN(10k)} and relies purely on end-to-end long-history modeling.\footnote{All models share identical non-sequence features, optimizers, and data splits; only the sequence encoder and the use of TWIN(10k) differ.} Importantly, we compare under \emph{roughly matched compute}: per-sample sequence FLOPs and step-time are aligned across methods.
+To keep the comparison conservative, \emph{all baselines are augmented with TWIN(10k)\cite{DBLP:conf/cikm/SiGSZLHCYZLZZN024}} (a retrieval-style block built from a 10k-length behavior search), whereas \emph{our method removes TWIN(10k)} and relies purely on end-to-end long-history modeling.
+This setup is intentionally conservative and \emph{favors the baselines}, since they receive extra retrieval signals.
+Our claim is that STCA+RLB+Ext can \emph{replace} such a heavy retrieval block at comparable end-to-end cost while preserving full differentiability over long histories. \footnote{All models share identical non-sequence features, optimizers, and data splits; only the sequence encoder and the use of TWIN(10k) differ.} Importantly, we compare under \emph{roughly matched compute}: per-sample sequence FLOPs and step-time are aligned across methods.
 For quadratic-cost encoders (Transformer, HSTU), we \emph{reduce depth/width} to keep their total compute comparable to STCA, ensuring fair comparisons.

 We compare \emph{Single-layer target attention}, \emph{DIN}, \emph{Transformer} (self-attention), and \emph{HSTU} against our \textbf{STCA} (stacked target$\!\to$history cross attention) with \textbf{RLB} and \textbf{Train Sparsely / Infer Densely} (``Ext'').
 Table cells report \emph{\% changes} vs.\ a production baseline: \emph{RankMixer + Single-layer Target Attention + TWIN(10k)}; positive $\Delta$AUC and negative $\Delta$NLL are better.